nobooli/POLton/docs/src/trivia-streams.md

 [Suzuhara Lulu's Preparation]

-To prepare for a VERY difficult stage in Donkey Kong Country 2, she maxed out her lives prior to starting the stream.
-Not only that, she drank Red Bull before starting the stream to psych herself up. (some random shit: she wasn't able to finish Animal Land in her first Donkey Kong Country Lost World stream, and it actually took her 3 hours to beat the stage)
+She maxed out her lives off stream to prepare for an extremely difficult stage in Donkey Kong Country 2 (Animal Land).
+Not only that, she drank Red Bull before starting the stream to psych herself up.

-In Megaman X, she grinded lives to prepare for a difficult stage. (https://twitter.com/lulu_suzuhara/status/1145991936366432257)
+In Megaman X, she farmed extra lives to prepare for a difficult stage. (https://twitter.com/lulu_suzuhara/status/1145991936366432257)
-She didn't know that the game doesn't save the extra lives so when she started the stream she was shocked to see that the lives she grinded were gone.
+She didn't know that the game doesn't save the extra lives so when she started the stream she was shocked to see that the extra lives she farmed were gone.

 During the Fatal Frame collab with Debidebi Debiru, she wanted to see the true ending and perfect clear the game so they tried and tried again to trigger the event that unlocks the ending through a boss. (needs qc/tlc)

 In her Bloodborne stream, she stocked up on healing items until they maxed out before challenging a very difficult boss again.

 She wrote out notes for the event triggers that unlock the Shura ending in Sekiro.

-(my entry) She and her teammates (Kuzuha, Fuwa Minato, and Honma Himawari) had the longest practice hours in preparation for the Fall Guys VTuber Party.
+(my entry) She and her teammates (Kuzuha, Fuwa Minato, and Honma Himawari) had the longest practice hours for the Fall Guys VTuber Party.

 [Rapid Fire Suzuhara Lulu]